Online ad/analytics services in a nutshell

 What elevated the risk of using online ad/analytics services?

 In the last year, users and vendors of ad/analytics services have become a frequent target for federal and state regulators and class action plaintiffs.
 As previously discussed in our blog post, late last year, HHS’ Office for Civil Rights (OCR), which is responsible for enforcing the Health Insurance Portability and Accountability Act of 1996 and its implementing regulations (collectively, HIPAA), issued a bulletin describing potential HIPAA non-compliance from the use of third-party trackers.
-Earlier this year, the FTC settled two separate cases alleging deceptive and unfair business practices under the FTC Act by digital health platforms based on their use of ad/analytics services.
-The California Attorney General’s only enforcement action under the California Consumer Privacy Act (CCPA) involved a website’s use of ad/analytics services.
+Since the beginning of this year, the FTC has settled three separate cases alleging deceptive and unfair business practices under the FTC Act by digital health platforms based on their use of ad/analytics services.
+The California Attorney General’s first public enforcement action under the California Consumer Privacy Act (CCPA) involved a website’s use of ad/analytics services, and regulators in several states have recently issued statements or entered into settlement agreements related to digital health platforms sharing health information with third parties for ad/analytics purposes.
 Finally, the plaintiffs’ bar has brought a significant number of class action lawsuits in 2023 against users and vendors of ad/analytics services, building on the explosion of such lawsuits filed in 2022.
 These class actions are frequently aimed at health care-related organizations and include claims of HIPAA violations.